AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-fields-on-standard-salesforce-objects.md

 Ad Campaign Name (FT): This is the UTM Campaign, Ad Campaign from the Ad networks, or Salesforce Campaign of the first touch interaction.

-Ad Campaign Name (LC): This is the UTM Campaign, Ad Campaign from the Ad networks, or Salesforce Campaign of the lead creation touch interaction.
+Ad Campaign Name (LC): This is the UTM Campaign, Ad Campaign from the Ad networks, or Salesforce Campaign of the [!UICONTROL lead creation] touch interaction.

 Landing Page (FT): This is the landing page of the first touch interaction.

-Landing Page (LC): This is the landing page of the lead creation touch interaction.
+Landing Page (LC): This is the landing page of the [!UICONTROL lead creation] touch interaction.

 Touchpoint Date (FT): This is the date of the first touch interaction.